zsviczian/obsidian-excalidraw-plugin/README.md

 #### [Ozan's Image in Editor Plugin](https://github.com/ozntel/oz-image-in-editor-obsidian)
 In a nice collaboration with Ozan, his Image in Editor plugin now supports Excalidraw.
 I recommend installing his plugin to display drawings also in Edit mode.

 ### Pleas find release notes for new releases below the How-to videos.
-Version 1.1 now supports transclusion using the normal markdown syntax `![[excalidrawfile.excalidraw]]`.
-See details under Version 1.1 release notes below.

 ![image](https://user-images.githubusercontent.com/14358394/115983515-d06c2c80-a5a1-11eb-8d12-c7df91d18107.png)